kgdunn/pid-book/latent-variable-modelling/principal-component-analysis.rst

 	:width: 750px
 	:align: center

 #.
-Fit a PCA model to the data; use cross-validation to determine the number of components.
+Fit a PCA model to the data using 2 components.

 #.
 Plot a loadings plot of :math:`p_1` against :math:`p_2`.
 Which are the important variables in the first component?
 And the second component?

 #.
-Since each column represents food consumption, how would you interpret a country will a high (positive or negative) :math:`t_1` value?
+Since each column represents food consumption, how would you interpret a country with a high (positive or negative) :math:`t_1` value?
 Find countries that meet this criterion.
-Verify that this country does indeed have this interpretation (*hint*: use a contribution plot to help you).
+Verify that this country does indeed have this interpretation (*hint*: use a contribution plot and examine the raw data in the table).

 #.
 Now plot SPE after 2 components (don't plot the default SPE, make sure it is the SPE only after two components).
-Please use the contribution tool to interpret any interesting outliers.
+Use a contribution plot to interpret any interesting outliers.

 #.
-Now plot SPE after 3 components.
+Now add a third component and plot SPE after 3 components.
 What has happened to the observations you identified in the previous question?
 Investigate the loadings plot for the third component now (as a bar plot)  and see which variables are heavily loaded in the 3rd component.

 #.
 Also plot the :math:`R^2` values for each variable, after two components, and after 3 components.
 Which variables are modelled by the 3rd component?
 Does this match with your interpretation of the loadings bar plot in the previous question?
 #.
 Now plot a score plot of the 3rd component against the 1st component.
 Generate a contribution plot in the score from the interesting observation(s) you selected in part 4.
 Does this match up with your interpretation of what the 3rd component is modelling?